sdetannguyen/ui-api-selenium/README.md

 - The testing scripts written by Selenium are not easy to handle.
 Especially, some UI components that only able to interact by javascript, jquery or hidden elements.

 #### Personal views
 - As a QA, before we start anything related to build up automation testing, we should consider the value that the tech stacks/framework can bring to our target application testing.
 Every framework/testing tools has their own pros and cons so we should be flexible and open minded to pick one.
-Cheer!
+Cheers!